Service restoration can take seconds, minutes, hours

 When we get numerous outages at the same time, we prioritize our response.

-To minimize outages, we evaluate our system annually, identifying areas that experience the most problems and taking steps to improve service.
+To reduce potential outages, we evaluate our system annually to identify areas that experience the most problems and to take steps to improve reliability.
 The solutions may be equipment upgrades, additional tree trimming or other protective measures.

 Because an outage can occur at any time, we always are ready to respond.
 We don’t want you to be without power any more than you do.
 But outages do occur, and we recommend that you be prepared: